vkimow/Space/README.md

 ![alt text](https://github.com/vkimow/Space/blob/master/images/Title.png?raw=true)

-<h4 align="center">Space Engine is a OpenGL Engine and a Space Simulator where you can design your own star system</h4>
+<h4 align="center">Space Engine is a OpenGL/C++ Engine and a Space Simulator where you can design your own star system</h4>

 ## Table Of Content